A Better Git on Windows

 Server = https://wingit.blob.core.windows.net/x86-64

-Steps for the MSYS2 console
+Steps in the MSYS2 console

 For the following instructions, launch C:\msys64\msys2.exe and run commands in the resulting console window.